bjoyce3/CyVerse_Atmo_Apps/README.md

 #CyVerse_Code
 A repo for all the code developed for CyVerse applications such as DE apps, Jetstream images, and Atmosphere images.
+Dockerfiles found here are used for testing the function of the tool.
+The final, tested, and approved dockerfiles will be labeled completed here, and then deposited onto (https://github.com/iPlantCollaborativeOpenSource/docker-builds).

 ## CyVerse_Cloud_Apps
 Bash scripts to install Atmosphere/Jetstream images